mwmlln/shinju_select/README.md

     Prompt user to confirm if they wish to logout in order to avoid accidentally logging out.

-### Features Left to Implement
+### 3.2 Features Left to Implement

 * Stock numbers real time update.
-There is no automated stock number update in the current project and site owner needs to update the stock number manually after each sales.
+There is no automated stock number update in the current project and site owner needs to update the stock number manually after each sale.
 The logic should be in place to update automatically, However, due to the short timescale and current skillset I was unable to implement it.

 * Product Manage page to upload all the images in one step.
   Ideally this page should allow superuser to add a product and related images from one page.
-However, it was more challenging than I hoped and my attempts to use django's inline formset factory to archive this was unsuccessful before the project deadline.
+However, it was more challenging than I hoped and my attempts to use Django's inline formset factory to archive this was unsuccessful before the project deadline.
 Currently only product info without images can be added from this page.
   However, Product tab in admin page is customised for the superuser to add product and images in one page instead.

-### Technologies
+## 4 Technologies used

+Languages used

   * HTML5
   * CSS3
   * Python
+  * JavaScript
+  * jQuery

+Frameworks, libraries & other
   * Django
   * Bootstrap
   * FontAwesome
   * Google Fonts